 Spetisbury was a simple wayside station in the county of Dorset, on the southern part of the original main line of the Somerset & Dorset Joint Railway (S&DJR) from Bath to Wimborne.
 That part of the S&DJR was constructed originally by the Dorset Central Railway (DCR), which was opened on 1-November-1860 as a single-track line from Wimborne to Blandford.
 Subsequently the DCR was extended northwards to join with the Somerset Central Railway and become the Somerset and Dorset Railway, which in turn became the S&DJR in 1875 when the line was leased jointly by the Midland Railway (MR) and London & South Western Railway (L&SWR).
 After the Grouping of the railways of Great Britain in 1923 the S&DJR became a Joint line under the control of the London, Midland & Scottish Railway (LMS) and the Southern Railway (SR), who were the successors to the MR and L&SWR respectively.
 When the railways were nationalised in 1948 the Joint line came under the control of British Railways (Southern Region) (BR(SR)) and the southern end of the line remained in their control until the S&DJR closed on 6-March-1966.

 The DCR station at Spetisbury (spelt Spettisbury in some early S&DJR records) comprised simply a single platform on the Down side of the line with a timber-built waiting room and a separate booking office.
-S&DJR Officers Minute 3638 dated 31-July-1888 (Public Record Office file RAIL626/16) records approval to extend the platform (at the south end) and provide a ladies' waiting room (constructed in brick adjacent to the original buildings) at an estimated total cost of £94.
-A good view of the station in that form can be seen in the photograph above, which was probably taken about circa-1899 as the fresh chalk face of the cutting in the background suggests that work had started on doubling the line.
+Minute 3638 for the S&DJR Officers' meeting on 31-July-1888 (National Archives file RAIL626/16) records approval to extend the platform (at the south end) and provide a ladies' waiting room (constructed in brick adjacent to the original buildings) at an estimated total cost of £94.
+A good view of the station in that form can be seen in the photograph above, which probably was taken circa-1899 as the fresh chalk face of the cutting in the background suggests that work had started on doubling the line.
 Immediately north of the platform the line crossed Bridge 213 over a minor road, while public access to the station was by a steep path from the nearby main road up to the rear of the platform.

-The earliest known record about signalling at Spetisbury is an entry in S&DJR Officers Minute 388 dated 8-November-1876, which stated that signals were to be worked from the platform and it was to be a block post at a cost of £60.
+The earliest known record about signalling at Spetisbury is Minute 388 for the S&DJR Officers' meeting on 8-November-1876, which stated that signals were to be worked from the platform and it was to be a block post at a cost of £60.
 However this entry was amended in Minute 398 of the subsequent meeting on 8-December-1876 to state that it was NOT to be a block post.
 Visible in the photograph above at the Blandford (north) end of the platform are two levers, which worked the two stop signals provided (there is no evidence of any levers for distant signals).
 Directly opposite the platform was a disc-and-crossbar signal, one of the last few in use on the S&DJR and reported to have been taken out of use on 16-April-1901.
 The other disc-and-crossbar signal was some distance up the line, situated on the Up side of the line high on the side of the cutting, but it was replaced by a semaphore signal at an unknown date prior to 1901.

 The next available signalling reference is S&DJR Working Timetable Table (WTT) Appendix 7 dated 1-March-1886, in which Spetisbury appears in the "List of Telegraph Stations & Signal Posts" as open "7.30am until last passenger train" on weekdays.
 The location is not listed as being on a 'speaking telegraph' circuit and it is uncertain whether the reference was to a signal-box or the station office.
 It continued to appear in subsequent lists, although by 1905 the opening time was given as 7.35am and only the station office was listed specifically on a telephone circuit.
 It is unclear therefore whether the original station was ever a signalling block-post during single-line days, although it would appear to be unlikely.